Los Angeles: Homelessness

-As of January 2020, there are 41,290 homeless people in the City of Los Angeles, comprising roughly 62% of the homeless population of LA County.
-This is an increase of 14.2% over the previous year (with a 12.7% increase in the overall homeless population of LA County).
+As of January 2024, there are 45,252 homeless people in the City of Los Angeles, comprising roughly 60% of the homeless population of LA County.
+This is a 2.2% decrease from the previous year (with a 0.3% decrease in the overall homeless population of LA County).
 The epicenter of homelessness in Los Angeles is the Skid Row neighborhood, which contains 8,000 homeless people, one of the largest stable populations of homeless people in the United States.
 The increased homeless population in Los Angeles has been attributed to lack of housing affordability and to substance abuse.
 Almost 60 percent of the 82,955 people who became newly homeless in 2019 said their homelessness was because of economic hardship.
 In Los Angeles, black people are roughly four times more likely to experience homelessness.